HILMR/HILMR.github.io/data/metadata_EN.md

 and flexibility.
 By imitating the structure and behavior of a constricting snake, it can be uncoiled sequentially from a coiled storage state, led by the head.
 In terms of control methods, we propose a multi-layer control system that can make remote operations more accurate and reliable.

 ##### Keywords
-- 超冗余机械臂
+- Manipulator
-- 运动控制
+- Motion Control
 ##### Actions
 ###### VIDEO
 https://www.bilibili.com/video/BV1Wh4y1Z7Vp/

 #### A Bioinspired Coiled Cable-Driven Manipulator: Mechatronic Design and Kinematics Planning with Multi-Constraints
 ##### Image
-paper_3.jpg
+- paper_3.jpg
+- TMECH-1.gif
+- TMECH-2.gif
+- TMECH-3.gif
 ##### Link
 https://doi.org/10.1109/tmech.2023.3257481
 ##### Author